Software

 • Business units or lines of business: The business units identify and engage potential third parties and manage them in accordance with third-party risk management program requirements.

 • Third-party or vendor owner/manager: The third-party or vendor owners are the individuals responsible for managing the third-party relationship, and they usually sit within the business unit or the line of business.
-Their main responsibilities include completing all necessary third-party risk management activities and ensuring vendors return all questionnaires and due diligence documents.
-Additionally, they negotiate contracts, monitor vendor risk and performance, and ensure risks are effectively mitigated.
+As these individuals essentially own the risk associated with third-party relationships, they’re responsible for completing all required TPRM activities on time and at the expected level of quality.

-• Board of directors: The board of directors is responsible for setting the "tone-from-the-top" and ensuring that senior management and the organization effectively execute the third-party risk management program.
-They also approve the third-party risk management policy and regularly review the program's effectiveness.
+• Board of directors: The board of directors is responsible for setting the "tone-from-the-top" and ensuring senior management and the organization effectively execute the third-party risk management program.
+They also approve the TPRM policy and regularly review the program's effectiveness

-• Senior management/leadership: our organization’s senior management ensures third-party risk management is a top priority.
+• Senior management/leadership: Your organization’s senior management ensures third-party risk management is a top priority.
 They hold stakeholders accountable for fulfilling their roles and responsibilities, address concerns, review and approve the policy, and assess whether the risks in the vendor portfolio are acceptable.
-They are also responsible for making sure there are sufficient resources, including budgets, tools, technology, and qualified staff, to effectively manage third-party risks.
+They are also responsible for making sure there are sufficient resources, including budgets, tools, technology, and qualified staff to effectively manage third-party risks.

 • External auditors and regulatory examiners: External auditors and regulatory examiners have the role of ensuring compliance with laws and regulations.
 They review policies, records, and governance documents to assess if the organization is following set guidelines.
 If there are any violations, they recommend corrective action.
 If they discover problems, regulators have the power to issue enforcement actions such as written warnings, penalties, fines, and even cease and desist orders.